-Robodyssey's primary mission is to develop and provide instruction, instructional materials and robots and accessories to teach students the intellectual tools that they will need to be successful pursuing a degree and eventually a career in Science, Technology, Engineering and Math, or STEM.
+Robodyssey's primary mission is to teach Computational Litteracy by using robotics, wearable displays and embedded controllers, to develop and provide instruction, instructional materials to teach students the intellectual tools that they will need to be successful pursuing a degree and eventually a career in Science, Technology, Engineering and Math, or STEM.
 These intellectual tools include not only the specific skills of building, trouble-shooting and eventually designing electronic circuits and integrating computer software with electronic hardware for robots, but also the more universal skills of using the scientific method, developing computer code to accomplish tasks and collecting and analyzing data.

 This system has been piloted and implemented for more than a decade in high schools across the county.
 Students learn the fundamentals of electronics by engaging in problem solving activities involving robotics that requires a knowledge of electronics to complete successfully.
 Presenting a problem that has an open ended solution encourages students to learn more than the basics.